mape/vscode-ue4explore/README.md

 # VSCode - UE4 Explore
 "UE4 Explore" is a Visual Studio Code extension that makes it easier to find where a static method is defined throughout the UE4 api.

-It does this by searching though generated UE4 TypeScript definition files, in the tsconfig.json assigned type roots.
+It does this by searching though generated UE4 TypeScript declaration files, in the tsconfig.json assigned type roots.

 Press `Ctrl+Shift+I` to search.